 Financial Aid award letters are mailed with re-enrollment contracts in mid-January.

 All families who receive Financial Aid must submit applications for every year that their child is enrolled at The Caedmon School in order to continue receiving Financial Aid.
 It is essential that families adhere to the deadlines when submitting applications.
-Failure to file your PFS form with SSS by the deadlines will most likely result in a returning student’s loss of his or her continuing award.
+Failure to file your application with TADS by the deadline will most likely result in a returning student’s loss of his or her continuing award.
 Applications are reviewed each year and the size of a Financial Aid grant is subject to change based on the family’s current financial circumstances.

 The Caedmon School recognizes that many families may have questions and we are here to support you throughout the Financial Aid process.
 Please feel free to contact the Financial Aid Co-Chairs for assistance.
 You may either call 212-879-2296 or email: